fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 for discovering a viable path for it's incoming media.
 It does so by indicating the addresses for the Sender to verify the connectivity.
 Once a viable path is established, the Sender Agent continues to transmit the media.
-This processs deviates from ICE by negating the need for agent's role (controlled vs controlling), nomination procedures (aggressive vs passive) and tightly coupled symmetric checklists validation.
+This process deviates from ICE by negating the need for agent's role (controlled vs controlling), nomination procedures (aggressive vs passive) and tightly coupled symmetric checklists validation.